phil-opp/blog_os/blog/post/10-better-exception-messages.md

     }}
 }
 ```
 The macro takes a single Rust identifier (`ident`) as argument and expands to a `{}` block (hence the double braces).
 The block defines a new wrapper function that calls the function `$name` and passes a pointer to the exception stack frame.
-Note that we're fixing the argument type to `*const ExceptionStackFrame`.
+Note that we're fixing the argument type to `&ExceptionStackFrame`.
 If we used a `_` like before, the passed function could accept an arbitrary argument, which would lead to ugly bugs at runtime.

 Now we can remove the `divide_by_zero_wrapper` and use our new `handler!` macro instead: